lidavidm/lcalcgame/README.md

 logs data only for player 7.
 This is useful since data can be logged across sessions (visits to the game), in case the game breaks or Chrome crashes.

+### Requirements
+This game has been tested on a Mac in Google Chrome.